Featured

 We include some of those options in this review.

-If you can afford a ride-on toy made by Power Wheels, they generally offer the highest quality and reliability.
+If you can afford a ride-on toy made by Ryder or Power Wheels, they generally offer the highest quality and reliability.
 Peg Perego and Moderno are also great options.

-Full disclosure: Some of these ride-on toys, including the Kid Trax models, were sent to us as free test samples by the manufacturer.
+Full disclosure: Some of these ride-on toys, including the Kid Trax, Peg Perego, and Ryder models, were sent to us as free test samples by the manufacturers.

 Here are the Best Electric Ride-on Cars of 2024!